SocialCareData/placements-standard/background_1.md

 ## What work has already been done to tackle this problem?

-Local Authorities already gather standardised statutory data (e.g. the CLA Census) that allows regional (or national) answers to questions like:
+Local Authorities already gather standardised statutory data (e.g. the CLA Census and SSDA903) that allows regional (or national) answers to questions like:

 * How many children are placed outside their home LA or more than 20 miles away from their home LA?
-* Which demographic characteristics or SDQs are more likely to be associated with being placed far from home?
+* Which demographic characteristics are more likely to be associated with being placed far from home?
-* Which providers are being placed with most often?1
+* Which providers are being placed with most often?

 Further, some regions are developing their own standardised placement cost data models to start generating regional insight into market cost trends, and many LAs are utilising software solutions like BERRI, CANs and Care Cubed to build a database of costs, placement needs and outcome data.
 The table below provides an overview of the data models we are aware of.

 <div class="background-table">

-  **Data captured**
+  **Data captured(working version - please let us know what we're missing)**
 |   |  |  |  |  |
 | :---- | :---: | :---: | :---: | :---: |
 | ​  | **Placement costs** - ​**child level**​  | **Determinants of availability**​\*  | **Preferred placement** ​  | **Child-level** ​**outcomes** ​  |